The best van life hacks, tips, and tricks make living on the road much easier and more comfortable too.

 Choose a Van Popular in the Places you Plan to Travel

 The more common and widely available your van model is, the more likely you’ll find affordable parts and mechanics.

 Buy a Van Big Enough to Accommodate all Occupants

 If you buy a van too small for you and those you plan to travel with, you won’t get the most out of your vanlife experience.

-We live in our camper van full time and a high top is simple luxury compared to a low top van.
+We live in our camper van full time, and a high top is a simple luxury compared to a low-top van.

 Undertaking a camper van conversion is a mammoth project.
 We know!